 This means it is absolutely in Netflix’s right and power to sue these sites for copyright infringement.
 Shock, horror, dear readers.
 These pornographic pirates are up for a rude awakening when they realise their little dalliance will cost them more than their weight in igold!

 Until next time...

 Want to stay legally legit but don't know where to start?
-Download our Business Startup Checklist, it can help you start your business like a pro or jump on a free 15-minute consult with one of our very-not-scary lawyers, so we can point you in the right direction.
+Download our Business Startup Checklist, it can help you start your business like a pro or book in a call with one of our very-not-scary lawyers, so we can point you in the right direction.